dngulin/ksi/README.md

 ## Installation

-- Ensure that the .NET API compatibility level provides `Netstandard 2.1` APIs (Unity 2021.2+)
+- Ensure that the .NET API compatibility level provides `Netstandard 2.1` API (Unity 2021.2+)
 - Add the package to your `manifest.json`:
     ```json
     {